-The Common Scops Owl is a small scops owl with cryptic plumage, relatively long wings, a short tail, and small erectile ear-tufts.
-It is also known as the Eurasian Scops Owl.
+The Eurasian Scops Owl is a small scops owl with cryptic plumage, relatively long wings, a short tail, and small erectile ear-tufts.
+It is also known as the Common Scops Owl.

 Photo Gallery (7 pictures)

 Description: The facial disc is greyish-brown, finely mottled with the rim not very prominent.
 Eyes are yellow, and the bill is grey.

 Ear tufts can be difficult to see when the plumage is held loose.
 When afraid, this owl becomes very slim, with ear-tufts erected straight.